markholloway/markholloway.github.io/_posts/2017-06-14-apkt-fraud.md

 ![]({{ site.baseurl }}/blog/assets/apkt/apkt-fraud03.png)

-Below is an example of creating a new fraud-protection `XML` file in the ACLI called `test.xml`
+Below is an example of creating a new fraud-protection `XML` file in the ACLI called `fraudProtect.xml`

 ```text